-Most of these elements are repeated in the 'device description' section of the technical documentation in Annex II.
-But it is notable that for the three specific elements, the wording is different, or the corresponding element can be found elsewhere in Annex I, Chapter III.
+Most of these elements are reiterated in the 'device description' section of the technical documentation in Annex II.
+But it is notable that for the three specific elements, the wording is different, or the corresponding element can be found elsewhere in Annex I, Chapter 3.
+It should also be noted that the intended user is not formally required to be part of the intended purpose under the instructions for use.
+However, the intended user shall be provided with the intended purpose under technical documentation.